CISA’s BOD 22-01: How to Prioritize 100 Vulnerabilities in Two Weeks

-CISA BOD 22-01 introduces the directive for government vendors to mitigate 292 CVE IDs, or 301 vulnerabilities, 100 of them within a short timeframe.
+CISA BOD 22-01 introduces the directive for government vendors to mitigate 292 CVE IDs (at the time of writing), or 301 vulnerabilities, 100 of them within a short timeframe.
 It is well-meaning and brings potentially valuable focus, but it will put pressure on teams working with incomplete data.
 Risk Based Security clients have a head start of 21 days, on average, but prioritization remains key.
 Here, we break down what BOD 22-01 includes, the likely impact, and how teams can respond to remain compliant and meet the deadline.

 What is BOD 22-01?

 On November 3, 2021, the Cybersecurity and Infrastructure Security Agency (CISA), a branch of the U.S. Department of Homeland Security (DHS), released Binding Operational Directive (BOD) 22-01.
 This is a significant directive that has garnered media attention and impacts many organizations; especially those that support US government agencies.
 Cybersecurity Directives from CISA are infrequent, the last being issued on September 2, 2020.
 Despite this, they tend to be high-level and high-impact, potentially helping organizations that follow CISA’s guidance.
 However, BOD 22-01 is unusually direct, instructing federal, executive branch, departments, and agencies to mitigate a specific list of vulnerabilities in a strict time frame.